Mars Logo white transparent

 The service covers a full review of your existing privacy policy and compliance documents, updates based on solicitor-drafted DUAA templates, a ready-to-publish privacy policy tailored to your business, a data protection complaints policy and acknowledgement template, and a plain-English summary of what changed and why.
 Everything delivered within five working days.

 These documents are based on professionally drafted legal templates.
-I'm not a solicitor and this isn't legal advice.
-For the vast majority of businesses, this service covers exactly what you need.
-If your situation is more complex, I'll tell you upfront.
+I am not a solicitor and this is not legal advice.
+For the vast majority of businesses this service covers exactly what you need.
+If your situation is more complex, I will tell you upfront.

-Does this apply to me if I'm a sole trader?
+Does this apply to me if I am a sole trader?

 Yes.
-The legal requirement applies to every organisation that processes personal data, including sole traders and partnerships.
-If you have a contact form, a mailing list, or a booking system on your website, this applies to you.
+The requirement applies to every organisation that processes personal data, including sole traders and partnerships.
+If you have a contact form, a mailing list or a booking system on your website, this applies to you.

 I already have a privacy policy.
 Do I still need to update it?

-Almost certainly yes.
-Privacy policies written before 2026 won't include the new complaints right or reflect the updated legal position under the DUAA.
-The question isn't whether you have a policy, it's whether it reflects current law.
+Almost certainly.
+Privacy policies written before 2026 will not include the new complaints right or reflect the updated legal position under the DUAA.
+The question is not whether you have a policy, it is whether it matches current law.

 What if I already have GDPR documents in place?

-Having documents in place is a good start.
-The issue is that documents written under the old rules don't reflect what the law now requires.
+Having documents is a good start.
+The issue is that documents written under the old rules do not reflect what the law now requires.
 An update is faster and cheaper than starting from scratch, which is exactly what this service covers.

 Is this legal advice?

-No. MARS is a digital marketing consultancy, not a law firm.
-The documents I provide are based on solicitor-drafted templates and reflect current UK data protection law.
-If your business has complex data processing needs, I'll tell you and point you toward the right specialist.
+No. MARS is a digital marketing consultancy rather than a law firm.
+The documents are based on solicitor-drafted templates and reflect current UK data protection law.
+If your business has complex data processing needs, I will say so and point you toward the right specialist.

 The deadline has passed.
-The longer this sits, the longer your business is operating without the documentation the law now requires.
-If you'd like to get this sorted, visit the link below and I'll come back to you within one working day.
+The longer this sits, the longer your business runs without the documentation the law now requires.
+If you would like it sorted, use the link below and I will come back to you within one working day.

 Get your compliance update ⟶